Happydas/Model-Identification/README.md

 on 1D Burgers and 2D-Advection-Diffusion equations by adding Gaussian noise for discovering the governing PDEs.

-For more details, please read Master_Thesis_Neural Network for Model Identification.pdf.
+For more details, please read 'Master_Thesis_Neural Network for Model Identification.pdf'.